newrelic-experimental/newrelic-social-listening-service-nodejs/README.md

 #### Start Twitter stream

 When you're happy with the rules, you can start streaming.
-Send a POST request to the following endpoint:
+Send a GET request to the following endpoint:

 ```text
 GET http://{host}/twitter/stream